Complete guide to the Gridserve (formerly Ecotricity) Electric Highway charging network

 Half of Moto service areas got a minimum of six ultra-rapid chargers by the end of 2021, with the company aiming to have units like them installed at all its sites by the end of 2022.
 The brand's first rapid-charging hub in Wales went online in February; another hub at Moto Thurrock services on the M25 followed in early May.
 June saw the opening of a six-charger site at Moto Severn View and an 11-charger site at Moto Heston.

 Charging on the Gridserve Electric Highway network

-While Gridserve is currently working on its own smartphone app, drivers can still download the Electric Highway app to pay for charging on the network.
-Simply enter your car’s details and a credit card to a user profile to get started, ensuring you either remember or make note of your three-digit security code you’ll need each time you charge.
+While Gridserve is currently working on its own app, drivers can still download the Electric Highway app to pay for charging on the network.
+Simply add your car’s details and a credit card to a user profile to start, ensuring you either remember or make note of your three-digit security code each time you charge.

-The app will show you all of the charging points in your area, with a live status showing whether or not each charger is available to use.
+The app will show you all of the charging points in your area, with a live status showing whether or not they're available to use.
 Once you’re up and running, you can use the app to monitor the progress of your charging session.

 What is vehicle-to-grid (V2G) charging?

 Complete guide to the MFG (Motor Fuel Group) electric-car charging network